latex3/latex3.github.io/publications/indexbytopic/index.md

 A paper about application-independent representation of text for document processing; it discusses some of the Unicode shortcomings.

 ***

-### <a href="{{site.baseurl}}/publications/encoding-concepts.pdf" target="_blank" onclick="vgwPixelCall('1ae896e70ca04d1581310de310a76dda');">LaTeX2e encoding interfaces</a>

-+ Presentation, 1995
-+ Keywords: LaTeX2e interface, input encoding, font encoding

-A presentation held at Brno about the encoding interfaces that LaTeX offers.
-It discusses the various issues related to input and output encodings.

 <div id="div_vgwpixel"></div>